OKR Generator

 KR3: Raise provider response rate within 1 hour to 80%.

-- Set targets you expect to hit roughly 70 percent of the time.
-A perfect 100 percent score usually means the goal was not ambitious enough.
+• Set targets you expect to hit roughly 70 percent of the time.
+A perfect 100 percent score each quarter usually means goals were not ambitious enough.

-- Limit each team to one or two objectives per quarter.
-More than that and focus collapses.
+• Limit each team to one or two objectives per quarter.
+More objectives than that and focus collapses — teams end up doing a little on everything and excelling at nothing.